Georgi Gerov

 5. Rehearse inspection scenarios and demonstrate cross-functional ownership

 Inspection readiness is as much about people as documents.
 Run full-scope mock inspections (onsite, remote, and hybrid) involving all stakeholders and senior leadership.
 Focus scenarios on high-risk areas like protocol deviations, data integrity, SAE/AEs, and Sponsor oversight of outsourced activities.
 The goal is to show an integrated, evidence-backed, business-level response.
-EMA's coordinated inspection programs and MHRA/GCP updates emphasize cross-agency expectations that cut across functions.

-Regulatory bodies have accelerated digital and remote assessment policies and are explicitly engaging on AI, eTMF quality, and coordinated inspections.
+Why this matters now: Regulatory bodies have accelerated digital and remote assessment policies and are explicitly engaging on AI, eTMF quality, and coordinated inspections.
 Sponsors and CROs that adopt continuous readiness, tighten data integrity, and govern AI/analytics proactively will reduce inspection risk and demonstrate leadership in quality — turning compliance into a competitive advantage.

 References: